The hotel where Lynette Culver was murdered

 At the time, it was a Holiday Inn.
 These days, it is called Peak Extended Stay.

-On May 5th, 1975, Bundy drove to Pocatello, Idaho, where he checked into the Holiday Inn on Bench Road.
+On May 5th, 1975, Bundy drove to Pocatello and checked into this hotel using an alias.

 After being given a room at the back, he immediately set out to find his next victim.